Bioconductor/BioC2019/docs/travel-accommodations.md

 and exit at 69th street.
 Rockefeller is half a mile from the Subway.

+**Tramway (cable car)**: The Manhattan stop of the [Roosevelt Island Tramway](https://en.wikipedia.org/wiki/Roosevelt_Island_Tramway) is a 7 minute walk from Rockefeller University.
+This is likely to take a little extra time but can be a nice option if you are staying along the F line or within walking distance of the [Roosevelt Island F line subway station](https://goo.gl/maps/XGmuQrFgzA82) in Long Island City.
+The tramway uses the Metrocard and costs a regular subway fare.

 **Taxis** [estimated costs](https://www.taxifarefinder.com/main.php?city=NY&lang=en).

 **Bicycle racks** are at the end of 68th Street parking lot